Poland's top banker filmed debating policy during vacation

-WARSAW, Poland (AP) — Poland’s central bank chief drew criticism Monday after he was caught on hidden camera discussing inflation and fiscal policy with an activist who approached him during a private walk.
+WARSAW, Poland (AP) — Poland’s central bank chief drew criticism Monday after he was caught on a hidden camera discussing inflation and fiscal policy with an activist who approached him during a walk.

-Some critics said that the head of the National Bank of Poland, Adam Glapinski, might have broken the law when he told the woman there may be just one more quarter-point increase in interest rates.
-The bank has raised the benchmark rate from 0.5% in October to 6% currently.
+Some critics said the head of the National Bank of Poland, Adam Glapinski, might have broken the law when he told the woman there may be just one more quarter-point increase in interest rates.
+The bank has carried out a series of hikes that has brought the benchmark rate from 0.5% in October to 6% now.

 Poland’s annual inflation in June was 15.5%, the highest in 25 years.
 Prices have skyrocketed on fuels, energy and food.
 Many Poles say they cannot afford to pay rising loan installments.

-An activist from the Agrounia farmers union expressed the concerns emotionally to Glapinski when she spotted him at the Baltic Sea resort of Sopot last week, recording the conversation on a hidden camera.
+An activist from the Agrounia farmers union expressed the concerns emotionally to Glapinski when she spotted him at the Baltic Sea resort of Sopot last week, recording the conversation.

-In the video, posted by Agrounia over the weekend, Glapinski calmly advised her to make use of the latest legislation and suspend payment of four installments.
-He assured her that interest rates may be slightly increased just one more time and that next year inflation will be single-digit.
+In the video, posted by Agrounia over the weekend, Glapinski calmly advised her to take advantage of a new law that allows people to delay some monthly payments on bank loans as interest rates climb.
+He assured her that rates may be slightly increased just one more time and that next year inflation will be in single digits.
 They shake hands at the end.

-Glapinski's wife, Katarzyna, is heard wishing the woman a win in Toto-Lotek, Poland's popular lottery.
+Glapinski's wife, Katarzyna, is heard wishing the woman a win in Totolotek, once Poland's popular lottery that is still often mentioned in such context.

 Economist Rafał Mundry said on Twitter that Glapinski behaved in a “shocking and irresponsible way” by revealing plans about the bank's future fiscal policy.

-Note: This story has been corrected to say that the term of the national bank head is six years, not five.